Safe, Respectfully Shared Streets

 he incredulously stated that there was "no victim since there was no injury."
 He said "why are we even talking about this without an injury?"

-Our Petition Service page links to California's official definition of Assault and Reckless Driving so everyone will know that neither Assault or Reckless Driving require a collision per California Law.
+Our "Why Do We Focus On Egregious Near Misses?" page links to California's official definition of Assault and Reckless Driving so everyone will know that neither Assault or Reckless Driving require a collision per California Law.
 The Glendale Assault conviction on our home page demonstrates law enforcement actually enforcing and prosecuting California laws.

 Even if the police do accept a cyclist's report and video evidence of an Assault and/or Reckless Driving without a collision they do not provide any access to cyclist's incident reports or reporting or analytics.
 Their system is completely opaque to the public, only accessible by the police.
 How can we create transparency and accountability in this system that is funded by our taxes?